 A shout of ‘car up’ (approaching from behind), or ‘car down’ (approaching from the front) warns other riders about traffic.
 If necessary you may need to warn people to ‘single out’ to give the vehicle room to over take.

 Often group rides can be really noisy, with people calling out every pothole, obstacle or vehicle.
 This can make people feel nervous and jumpy.
-Stick with hand signals as much as possible and only shout a warning if it is necessary — shout too much and you become the boy who called wolf.
+Stick with hand signals as much as possible and only shout a warning if it is necessary — shout too much and you become the boy who cried wolf.

 Keeping a relaxed posture on the bike is important.
 It’s surprising how much energy you can waste when you’re tensing up your body and panicking about keeping up.
 Relaxing your shoulders and holding a smooth, straight line will help you to feel confident and avoid expending unnecessary energy shifting around in the saddle.